There’s Room for You

 - The epitome of independent, millennial-defined success

-- Voted off the set of America’s Got Talent
+- Voted off the set of America’s Got Talent, (thank goodness she didn’t give up!)

-- Release multiple hits with billions of YouTube views
+- Released multiple hits with billions of YouTube views

 Lindsey is not afraid to be herself.
 In fact, it’s her confidence and individuality that have propelled her into the spotlight.
 But the road hasn’t been easy.
 After being rejected by talent scouts, music reps, and eventually on national television, Lindsey forged her own path, step by step.